apostergiou/fullstack-course/README.md

-# Ruby on Rails Web Development Specialization
+# Full stack challenges

-Programming assignments for Rails Specialization of Johns Hopkins University on Cousera.
+Programming assignments for Rails Specialization on Cousera and other fullstack challenges.